wxcctechsummit/holcct2107/labslive/lab5.md

 **NOTE:**
 Your `<POD>` is your `POD ID` allocated.
-## Steps

-### 1. Setup the Google CCAI voice bot

-- Open the Control Hub Admin (admin.webex.com) > Contact Center Settings > Features > New Template > Virtual Bot > Use for Voice (You can enable it for Chat as well, if you’d like)
-- Click on the next prompt and select “Yes, I have a preconfigured Dialogflow agent.” -
-Note: We will use a preconfigured bot for this exercise.
-This bot has been tied to an already existing paid account on https://dialogflow.cloud.google.com/
-- Click on Next if it prompts you to download the Intents.
-We have already uploaded these for you.
-- When it asks for the Upload JSON key – upload the file provided: ciscolive-ccai.json
-- When it asks for a name – name the bot: CLUS_CCAI_Bot
-- Click on Next > Skip the avatar section > Click Finish.
-Note: The DialogFlow agent’s credentials are created on the DialogFlow API of the project on Gooogle Cloud Console.
-We need the DialogFlow API as well as the TTS API enabled on the account, along with the DialogFlow API Admin role.
-This has already been done for you and which is why just uploading the key provided is sufficient.

-### 2. Wire up the DialogFlow Agent inside of the Flow.

-- In Flow Designer – Remove the menu block and the welcome message block.
-We will use the CCAI Bot to front end the conversation, and then perform the lookup and send it to the queue.
-- Put in the Virtual Agent block.
-- For the Virtual Agent selection, select the CLUS_CCAI_Bot
-- Make Prompts Interruptible for the bot.
-- Under the Advanced settings, ensure that “Enable Conversation Transcript” is checked.
-This will help the agent get a copy of the conversation with the customer.
-- Scroll down and configure the bot settings as detailed below

-### 3. Configure the Settings for the Bot and the output connections

-- The Bot has 2 connections – Handled and Escalated.
-- Handled is meant to gracefully disconnect the call and end Self Service.
-Connect the handled branch to a play message block with “Thank you for calling” using a TTS Play Message block.
-- Escalated is meant to send the call to the queue.
-Send the caller to a Queued block by connecting the escalated Intent to the queued block.

-### 4. Store the bot variables as CAD variables for the screen pop

-- The bot block (VirtualAgent1) has 2 variables : LastIntent and TranscriptURL
-- We will store these in CAD variables and pop them on the agent desktop.
-- Create 2 CAD variables called lastIntent and transcriptURL
-- Use the set variables as shown in the example above to set these as CAD variables.
-- This will ensure that when the call hits the agent, the agent is able to view these statistics.
-It is also helpful during debugging.

-### 5. Test the end to end flow

-- Login to the agent desktop and go Idle (Not Ready)
-- Call the main number on the entry point.
-- You should hear the bot asks you what you want to do. (e.g “How may I help you”)

-### 6. Experiment with what the configured Bot can do

-> **Note:** This simple bot has been programmed on DialogFlow to give you information about the Cisco Live Session Schedule as well as escalate the call to an agent).

-- Use any of the trigger intents to get information about the lab:
-“Cisco Live”
-“Tell me about your lab”
-“What labs are supported”
-- Use any of the trigger intents to get to an agent:
-“I need Help”
-“I need an Agent”
-“Where is my proctor”
-“Help”
-“Assistance”, etc – these are the words that have utterances trained to trigger the escalation intent of the bot.

-### 7. Have the Agent handle the call

-- Have the agent go ready after you said “I need an agent”.
-- The Agent should get the call, and be able to view the transcript on the agent desktop.

 ## Video: BONUS Content - How the Bot is Configured on CCAI (DialogFlow)